-Most people in Covington pay into Social Security disability their entire working lives.
+Most people in Covington pay into Social Security Disability (SSD) their entire working lives.
 If a medical condition prevents you from working, you should have access to these benefits.
-But many people get denied—even when they meet the qualifications—and must call a Covington Social Security disability lawyer for help.
+But many people get denied – even when they meet the qualifications – and must call a Social Security disability attorney in Covington for help.

 What You Need to Know About Social Security Disability in Covington